voldemar-p/typescript-project/README.md

-# website created using typescript
+# basic web application created using typescript
-Website project created during the Software Development Front-end course- using typescript, html5 and css3.
+Project created during the Software Development Front-end course- using typescript, html5 and css3.